Written by Dr. Sandra Miranda, ND

 Nourish your body.

-If we want to have a better chance at managing our stress response, one of the most important things we can do is support our bodies with healthy food and avoid “eating our stress.”
+If we want to have a better chance at managing our stress response, one of the most important things we can do is support our bodies with healthy food and goof vitamins.

 You know what the most important food group is to avoid when stressed?

-Without a doubt, it is the highly processed and carb-heavy foods.
+Without a doubt, it is the highly processed and carb-heavy foods and sugar.

 Unfortunately, these are what we all reach for most when we are stressed – they are convenient, fast, and many of them are what we like to call “comfort foods.”
 However, many of them are highly chemical laden, and much more difficult for our bodies to digest, and many may contain foods or compounds that our bodies are sensitive or allergic to.
 All of this leads to increased inflammation of the gut, poor digestion (and subsequent malnutrition), and a further stress response from the body.
 So now our bodies have to work that much harder to return to a state of calm and balance.